jontas-gbg/jontas-dotfiles/README.md

 # Jontas Hyprland setup
 ## About
-A fast and light themed configuration running on CachyOS.
+A fast, light themed, configuration running on CachyOS.
 No endless animations or anime stuff.
 No installation scripts.
 Review configuration files and implement the parts you like in your own config.
 I know you can do it.
 ## Using
 * [Hypr ecosystem](https://wiki.hypr.land/Hypr-Ecosystem/)
 * [Waybar](https://github.com/Alexays/Waybar)